 - Audited financial statements of subsidiary companies

-- All financial statements
+- All applicable financial statements for the assessed period

-- All sales/service agreements, employment contract, tenancy agreement
+- All sales/service agreements, employment contract, tenancy agreement for the assessed period

-- All purchase invoice
+- All purchase invoices for the assessed period

-- Receipt for all expenses
+- Receipt for all expenses for the assessed period

 - Bank statements (The auditor might ask you to sign a confirmation form which will be sent to the bank to obtain the bank balance)

-- All sales invoices with the corresponding receipt
+- All sales invoices with the corresponding receipt for the assessed period

-- Copy of company registration documents:
+- Copy of the company’s registration documents:

 - Updated business registration certificate